rzwitserloot/com.zwitserloot.cmdreader/README.markdown

 #### @ExcludesGroup
 List any number of unique group names as parameter to the `@ExcludesGroup` method.
 Any command line that lists more than one option that both share an excludes group is treated as an invalid command line.
 This is useful if you have a number of 'modes' which are all mutually exclusive.
-For example, a backup or unzip tool can various mutually exclusive modes:
+For example, a backup or unzip tool can have various mutually exclusive modes:

 	@Shorthand("c") @ExcludesGroup("mode") boolean createArchive;
 	@Shorthand("x") @ExcludesGroup("mode") boolean extractArchive;